Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/04_alex_prime.md

 All three bosses will reappear, with Brute Justice landing with a J Storm.

+- Cruise Chaser and Alexander Prime will immediately start casting their enrages
+- Brute Justice will hit the party with periodic J Wave raid damage roughly each GCD.
+- Each J Wave also gives Brute Justice a damage-up stack (max 16).

-To clear this phase, the party will (in order):
+The party will need to (in order):

-1. Defeat Cruise Chaser. *(Cruise Chaser's enrage finishes first.)*
+1. Defeat Cruise Chaser. *(Cruise Chaser's enrage finishes before Brute Justice's 8th stack.)*
 2. Defeat Brute Justice. *(This will allow the party to damage Alexander Prime.)*
 3. Defeat Alexander Prime. *(Alexander Prime is invulnerable while BJCC are still around.
 If you have time, build gauge to prepare for the reopener at Perfect Alexander.)*

-While Cruise Chaser and Alexander are charging up their enrages, Brute Justice will continually hit the party with J Waves.
-Each J Wave also gives Brute Justice a damage-up stack (max 16).

 As J Waves hit progressively harder, you will need to plan party mitigations accordingly: